OndrejNepozitek/Edgar-Unity/docs/generators/dungeon-generator.md

 #### Input config

 - **Level Graph** - Level graph that should be used.
 Must not be null.
-- **Use corridors** - Whether corridors should be used between neighboring rooms.
+- **Use corridors** - Whether corridors should be used between neighbouring rooms.
 If enabled, corridor room templates must be provided in the level graph.

 #### Generator config

 - **Root Game Object** - Game Object to which the generated level will be attached.
 New Game Object will be created if null.
 - **Timeout** - How long (in milliseconds) should we wait for the algorithm to generate a level.
-We may sometimes create an input that is too hard for the algoritm so it is good to stop after some amount of time with an error.
+We may sometimes create an input that is too hard for the algorithm so it is good to stop after some amount of time with an error.
 - **Repeat Mode Override** - Whether to override the repeat mode of individual room templates.
-    - **No override** - Nothing is overriden, keep repeat modes from room templates.
+    - **No override** - Nothing is overridden, keep repeat modes from room templates.
     - **Allow repeat** - All room templates may repeat in generated levels.
-    - **No immeadiate** - Neighboring room must have different room templates.
+    - **No immediate** - Neighboring room must have different room templates.
     - **No repeat** - All rooms must have different room templates.

-> **Note:** If you provide too few room templates, they may repeat in generated levels even if you choose the **No immeadiate** or **No repeat** options.
-To make sure that the repeat mode is satisifed, please provide enough room templates to choose from.
+> **Note:** If you provide too few room templates, they may repeat in generated levels even if you choose the **No immediate** or **No repeat** options.
+To make sure that the repeat mode is satisfied, please provide enough room templates to choose from.

 #### Post processing config